warden-protocol/wardenprotocol/docs/docs/developers/contributing.md

 # Contributing

-Thank you for considering contibuting to Warden Protocol.
+Thank you for considering contributing to Warden Protocol.

 In order to support us in keeping a positive community, we ask that participants abide by our [Code of